The Why

 - Not evidence-based: Life hacks and pseudoscience instead of real research

-This site explains ADHD the way I wish someone had explained it to me: honest about the challenges, evidence-based, from someone who lives with it, and accessible to people who don't have ADHD but want to understand.
+This site explains a late ADHD diagnosis the way I wish someone had explained it to me: honest about the challenges, evidence-based, from someone who's lived the late-diagnosis experience, and practical about the steps that come next.

 The Approach